 If you want to know more or you want to download it, click here.
 Edit: Keep in mind that resetting an Administrator’s password may result in data loss.

 Tags: freeware, security, utility, Windows Vista, Windows XP

-- erasing admin password vista
+- erase admin password

 - How to Change and Use Timezone (Tzutil) in Windows 7